 Assessment plays an important part in helping practitioners, parents and carers to recognise children’s progress and understand their needs.
 Ongoing assessment is an integral part of the learning and development process.
 It helps practitioners become aware of children’s strengths, and areas of their learning and development in which they may require further support and nurturing.
 Activities are provided for each child reflecting those observations.
 Within our small EYFS group at Willoughby, we are able to monitor and assess each child’s achievements, interests and learning styles.
 We then use these observations and assessments to plan relevant and motivating learning experiences.
 Children who require extra help in any area are quickly identified and supported.

-Each child’s level of development is assessed against the early learning goals.
-At the end of the Reception year, practitioners will indicate whether children are meeting expected levels of development:
+Each child’s level of development is assessed against the early learning goals (ELGs).
+At the end of the Reception year, teachers will indicate whether children are meeting expected levels of development with the following grading:

-– Exceeding, beyond expected levels of development for age
+– Expected – at the expected level of development for age

 Head Teacher: Beatrice Smith